 The success of YouTube was unexpected for a lot of people, but it is now a household name since Google bought the platform in 2006.
 Today we’re looking at some of the most astounding statistics from YouTube, but since the platform has such a heavy focus on video, we can’t look at YouTube without looking at the history of moving images, and how TV advertising evolved.
-With that in mind, we’ll have a quick look at the history of video before we get to the heart of the most impressive YouTube statistics of 2020, before we take a look at some of the alternatives to YouTube video that marketers and viewers need to be aware of, especially social media video content.
+With that in mind, we’ll have a quick look at the history of video before we get to the heart of the most impressive YouTube statistics of the year, before we take a look at some of the alternatives to YouTube video that marketers and viewers need to be aware of, especially social media video content.

 The history of video